Anastasio Cuschieri

-Anastastio Cuschieri (1876–1962) was a Maltese poet, politician, and minor philosopher.
+Anastastio Cuschieri (1876–1962) was a Maltese poet, politician, and philosopher.
 He held the Chair of Philosophy at the University of Malta (1901–39).
 In philosophy he was mostly interested in ethics.

 Life

 Beginnings

 Cuschieri was born at Valletta, Malta, on 27 January 1876.
 He joined the Carmelite Order on 25 April 1891, at 19 years of age.
 That same year he began pursuing his institutional studies in philosophy and theology at the University of Malta.
 He made his religious profession on 28 August 1892.
 On completion of his university courses in 1898, Cuschieri was ordained a priest, and sent to Rome, Italy, to pursue studies in philosophy and theology at the Jesuits' Gregorian University.
 In 1901 he became a Doctor of Philosophy and a Doctor of Theology.

 Chair of philosophy

 On his return to Malta in 1901, Cuschieri was immediately appointed professor of philosophy at the University of Malta.
 Here just a year later, in 1902, he was elevated to the chair of philosophy, an office he occupied for 30 years.
 During this time, while busy teaching philosophy at the university, as a gifted orator he was frequently called upon to address various gatherings, and he was particularly popular to deliver religious orations.
 Twice was he chosen as a provincial superior of the Maltese Carmelites (1906–10; 1913–16).